HealthTree-Research-Team/htcrosstabs/README.md

 ## Adding Formatted Rows

 You can add rows with pre-formatted data by using the `add_*_row()` functions.
-A full list of functions can be found in the man pages with `?add_formatted_rows`.
+A full list of functions can be found at the bottom of this page, or in the man pages with `?add_formatted_rows`.
 You can also extract the rows separate from the crosstab object with the `get_*_row()` functions.

 The order of the rows and columns is determined by the factor levels of the input data frame.